jomoespe/docker-workshop/examples/01-minimal-container/README.md

 This example creates a minimun container image.
 It only contains a binary that say *Hello world!*.
 Also this example shows how to send arguments to conteinized process.

+> The `hello-world` program is a Linux (ELF) file.
+It will not run on ohter platforms (Windows, Mac, etc.).
+But it will run inside the container, because the container engine will run a Linux kernel.

 ## Building the image

 ```bash